top of page

 Research

 I focus on time — and the ways in which it is shaped by social network, neighborhood, and sociodemographic characteristics — in order to delineate some of the mechanisms linking sociotemporal disparities and inequalities in well-being.
-By conceptualizing time as a fluid, network-based, relational process, I show how time scarcity is experienced, negotiated, and internalized through everyday interaction.
+My goal is to connect the individual-level subjective experience and social patterning of time with institutional, sociodemographic, and neighborhood-level factors, contributing to our current understanding of stratification and inequality.
+I do this by incorporating a mixed methods approach.
+I combine multiple qualitative methods (ethnography, in-depth, and life story interviews) with demographic methods (surveys and statistical estimation techniques).

-One area of my research explores how socioeconomic, cultural, and demographic characteristics affect the resource of time.
+A second are of my research examines how demographic, socioeconomic, and cultural characteristics affect the resource of time.
 Here, I trace how time scarcity emerges, along with how individuals navigate and make sense of the experience.
 I show that the well-being repercussions of time scarcity depend not only on individual actions, but also on differing neighborhood and institutional environments.
-A portion of this work has appeared in the American Journal of Sociology (IF:4.69), SSM - Population Health (IF: 4.09)Population, Space & Place (IF: 3.81), and in Time & Society (IF:1.99).
+A portion of this work has appeared in the American Journal of Sociology, SSM - Population Health , Population, Space & Place, and in Time & Society.

-A second area of my research examines the reciprocal relationship between the social experience of time and our individual and collective emotions.
+A third area of my research examines the reciprocal relationship between the social experience of time and our individual and collective emotions.
 My in-progress book unpacks how not having enough time matters for the well-being of both the rich and the poor.
 I show – from the perspectives of my participants – that the socioemotional experience of time scarcity has distinct class-based consequences.

 Upcoming & Recent Talks